 Notice contextually, that in 1 John 4 & 5 the apostle John references God’s love repeatedly but goes on to explain the “evidences” of any man “convinced” of God’s love for him.
 God’s love prompts that the individual accept Christ as Lord (4:2), God’s love is then evidenced when the individual loves others (4:8), God’s love is then evidenced when the individual accepts and obeys God’s commandments without burden (5:3), God’s love is then evidenced when the individual refrains from habitual sin (5:18), and God’s love is evidenced when the individual no longer holds any idols (5:21).

 Therefore, being convinced of God’s “love” is not near enough evidence.
 Muslims believe in love, Jews believe in love, even Buddhists, and Hindus believe in love.
+Some of them even in love from God.
 The evidence of whether a person is truly called by Christ unto salvation comes following this reflective “convincing” of God’s love through the determined response to 1) adore Christ, 2) love others, 3) obey Scripture, 4) turn from sin, and 5) lay down all idols!
 I would recommend Bethel assess if this is happening to all those being, “slain in the spirit.”
 For it is my continual experience that those who grow to true depths in God’s grace are not at all interested in an emotional pulpit show, have no desire to have glitter dumped on them, and do not wish to leave church feeling inebriated.
-They can easily receive that Monday-Friday.
-They attend church to “grow in the knowledge of their Lord and Savior and to know Him and His sufferings, knowing that these light and temporary troubles are storing up for them a glory that outweighs them all.”
-(2 Cor 4:17)
+They can easily receive that Monday-Friday at a club or bar.
+Real Christians attend church to “grow in the knowledge of their Lord and Savior and to know Him and His sufferings, knowing that these light and temporary troubles are storing up for them a glory that outweighs them all” (2 Cor 4:17).

 Paul goes on to say that there’s one way to avoid being ashamed.
 You must, “Be diligent” and “Accurately handle” the Word of truth.
 In modern english we would say it this way, “Work with maximum effort to cut a straight line when you’re studying, teaching, and preaching.”